Facial Emotion Recognition: Building a Production-Ready System

 return averaged

-• Cultural differences in emotion expression (facial cues vary across cultures)
+• Cultural differences in emotional expression (facial expressions vary across cultures).

-Technology should not be used for covert employee monitoring without consent.
-Production systems always require legal consent.
+The technology should not be used for covert employee monitoring without their knowledge.
+In production, legal consent is always required.

 Task Timeline